Barralex/defi-mdex-cli/README.md

 $ defi address --create
 ```

 This will return an [HECO](https://m.hecochain.com/) address and private key.
 Copy, go to config.js file and paste there.

+Private key should be copied without the "0x".

 ## Acknowledgments